DolphinCoder/PMEL-Hollings-eDNA-Hypoxia-2024/README.md

 [Hollings Project Workflow-EnvData.pdf](https://github.com/user-attachments/files/16059843/Hollings.Project.Workflow-EnvData.pdf)

 ### Files in `OCNMS_sample_metadata_zjd/OCNMS`
-*This data and code was provided by Zachary Gold and modified for this workflow by Ella Crotty.* JV = Jonah Ventures, the DNA metabarcoding service we use (*sic, this is my understanding from lab meetings*)
+*This data and code was provided by Zachary Gold and modified for this workflow by Ella Crotty.* JV = Jonah Ventures, the DNA sequencing service we use who provided processed metabarcoding data following their standard protocols.
+Details are available upon on request and will be made available upon peer review of the results.

-- `JV_bioinformatics` contains the results of DNA metabarcoding from the OCNMS eDNA samples, as well as the JV sample data that is used to combine the JV data with the OME metadata.
+- `JV_bioinformatics` contains the results of DNA metabarcoding from the OCNMS eDNA samples, as well as the JV sample data that is used to combine the JV specific sample names with the OME metadata.
 Sub-folders contain the results from different primers.
 - `OCNMS_JV2_sample_metadata.Rmd` is an example of how to filter the data, focused on Alaska
 - `eDNA_SampleData_Exploration.Rmd`: I recommend consulting the flowchart to understand this one better.
 It imports the MiFish and CO1 Universal primer datasets (`primer_tab+taxa.csv`), the Jonah Ventures metadata, and the Ocean Molecular Ecology group metadata.
 It cleans the metadata, pivots the species detection metabarcoding data so that each sample + species detection combination is a row, and combines the species detection data with the metadata.
 The species detections now have dates, locations, and collection methods attached.
 It also imports and filters by the preliminary list of priority species compiled by the Olympic Coast National Marine Sanctuary in collaboration with coastal treaty tribes.
 - The pivoting code takes a lot of time and RAM.
 Be warned.
 If you are replicating this workflow directly it's probably easier to go straight to `OCNMS_eDNA`, where the pivoted data already exists.